SecretumTheme/secretum/README.md

 ** Trying to keep a list of features

+* Built for all skill levels
+	* First-time users can have a Website ready for use in less than 1 minute
+	* Any user can highly customize the look, layout, style, and colors within minutes ** The customizer uses primarily checkboxes and dropdowns, keeping it simple
+	* Advanced developers can create whatever they desire (dev via gulp) ** Child-theme ready
+		** Customize based on WordPress theming standards
+		** Customize with filters and/or function replication
+	* No page builders to learn, they're not needed with Secretum ** Secretum works with most 3rd-party page builders
+	* Simple to use copy+paste examples for settings and HTML display
+* Rapid theme deployment & setting replication
+	* Export settings globally or for a unique feature
+	* Import settings globally or for a unique feature
+	* Sharing settings across any Secretum Theme
+	* Automatic setting replication via custom filters
+	* Instant replication ability upon theme activation
+* Works with Gutenberg - Does Not Need Gutenberg
+	* Compatible with all Gutenberg block plugins
 * Bootstrap 4 SCSS / CSS
 	* Highly compatible, mobile first, responsive, modern features, continually updated
 	* Major browser compatibility